JackMason12/BookingGo-Technical-Test/README.md

 **Setup**

-The application is build in node-js, using the argparse and request libraries.
+The application is build in node-js, using the argparse, request and express libraries.

-The node project can be initialised through 'npm init', and the relevant libraries can be installed with 'npm install argparse' and 'npm install request'.
+The node project can be initialised through 'npm init', and the relevant libraries can be installed with 'npm install argparse --save', 'npm install request --save' and 'npm install express --save'.

 **Part1**
 **Dave's Taxis**
+Code:Part1.js

 The application can be run using the command 'node Part1.js' this command has the arguments: